semaphoreci/semaphore/docs/docs/using-semaphore/projects.md

 ### How pull requests are handled {#pr}

 Semaphore starts a workflow for every push to a pull request originating from a forked repository.
-For security reasons, secrets disabled in jobs triggered in this way.
+For security reasons, secrets are disabled in jobs triggered in this way.
 You can [create an allow list](#settings-triggers) with the secrets you want to expose in the project settings.

 :::note

-Instead of the HEAD commit pushed to the pull request, Semaphore uses the MERGE commit between the source and the upstream branch.
+Instead of pushing the HEAD commit to the pull request, Semaphore uses the MERGE commit between the source and the upstream branch.
 You can find the SHA of the HEAD commit of the Pull Request in the [`SEMAPHORE_GIT_PR_SHA`](../reference/env-vars#pr-sha) environment variable.

 :::